wso2/docs-mi/en/docs/reference/connectors/fhir-connector/fhir-connector-example.md

 The following diagram illustrates all the required functionality of the FHIR API service that you are going to build.

 In here FHIR clients can invoke the API with HTTP/HTTPs with the required information.
-The FHIR connector exposes each request by converting to the Health Level Seven International standards and then send to the resources available in the FHIR server.
+The FHIR connector processes each request by converting to the Health Level Seven International standards and then sends it to the resources available on the FHIR server.

 This server is loaded with a standard set of test data sets and also this server can store any data that are related to administrative concepts such as patients, providers, organizations, and devices as well as a variety of clinical concepts including problems, medications, diagnostics, care plans, and financial issues, among others.